hodleum/hodl/README.md

 ***Decentralized storage***

 You can put your data to HODL (encrypted, of course) for low price.
-(It is low because some money that come to miners for storaging are new money, like in decentralized computing)
+(It is low because some money that come to miners for storing are new money, like in decentralized computing)

 ***Decentralized internet***